20th Century to Present

 At the end of his term, forbidden by the state constitution to run for a consecutive term, he ran for the U.S. Senate in 1922.
 Campaigning against the 18th Amendment (Prohibition) and with the support of the Hague Democratic Political Machine, Edwards defeated incumbent Republican Joseph S. Frelinghuysen by almost 90,000 votes.
 After six years in the Senate, Edwards ran for re-election against Republican Hamilton Kean in 1928.
 Kean came out against Prohibition also which hurt Edwards who used his "Applejack Campaign" so successfully in the past.
 Also, Edwards could not overcome the "Coolidge Prosperity" that was sweeping the country.
 He lost by over 230,000 votes.

 After returning to Jersey City in March of 1929, his luck turned for the worse.
 His wife had died in 1928 and his relationship with Mayor Hague went downhill when Hague supported A. Harry Moore instead of Edwards for governor.
-He went broke in the stock market crash of '29 and was implicated in a voter freud scandal.
-Finally, he was diagnosed with skin cancer and ended up shooting himself in his Jersey City home.
+He went broke in the stock market crash of '29 and was implicated in a voter fraud scandal.
+Finally, he was diagnosed with skin cancer and ended up shooting himself in his Jersey City home at 39 Duncan Avenue.
 He is buried in the plot of his older brother, William David Edwards, who he once worked for, who died in 1916.

 He was also from Jersey City and another Hague man.
 He is the only New Jersey Governor to serve three non-consecutive terms (our old state constitution wouldn't let you serve consecutive terms).
 Between his second and third terms, he was a U.S. Senator which he hated.
 He once referred to the United States Congress as "The Cave of Winds" (he might be on to something here).
 He is also in Bayview-New York Bay Cemetery - not too far from Edwards.
 He was much easier to find.
 Moore's stone is stylish also - a little Art Deco.
 By the way, the "A" stood for Arthur.

-Born in the Lafayette section of Jersey City, Moore dropped out of grammar school to work.
+Arthur Harry Moore was born in the Lafayette section of Jersey City (240 Whiton Street), one of six children of Robert White and Martha (McComb) Moore.
+Moore dropped out of grammar school (Public School No. 13 – no longer there) to work.
 He finished his education on the side before becoming the secretary of Jersey City mayor, H. Otto Wittpenn in 1907.
 He married Jennie Hastings Stevens in 1911 as he continued to move up in the city Democratic circles.
 Two years later, Moore successfully ran for commissioner in Jersey City.
 When his mentor, Wittpenn, lost the governors election in 1916 and subsequently dropped out of politics, Moore teamed up with another commissioner, Frank Hague.